redhat-cop/group-sync-operator/README.md

   - name: github
     github:
       organization: ocp
       credentialsSecret:
         name: github-group-sync
         namespace: group-sync-operator
 ```

 #### Authenticating to GitHub

-Authentication to GitHub can be performed using an OAuth Personal Access Token.
+Authentication to GitHub can be performed using an [OAuth Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) or as an [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps#about-github-apps), using a secret key and appId.
 A secret must be created in the same namespace that contains the `GroupSync` resource:

+##### OAuth

 When using an OAuth token, the following key is required: